 1. Act your truth

 If you want to heal your relationship to giving and receiving, you have to look at yourself in the mirror: did you just say Yes to doing something for a friend or for your boss when you would have rather said No?
 Are you growing resentful about it?
-And did you take advantage of your junior employee – who is terrible at negotiating a fair salary – when you offered to pay her well below what her work is truly worth?
+Or did you take advantage of your junior employee - who is terrible at negotiating a fair salary - when you offered to pay her well below what her work is truly worth?
 Really look.
 There is no healing when we lie to ourselves, and there cannot be any honesty with others when we are not honest with ourselves first.
 Here are some questions to help you get clear about your actions and thoughts around giving and receiving:

 - Do you judge yourself and other people's worth by how much money is in the bank?
 How does that affect your relationship to yourself and others?